leriomaggio/python-ml-course/README.md

 ### What you won't find in this tutorial

-In this tutoria, you won't learn how to program in Python.
+In this tutorial, you won't learn how to program in Python.
 If you are looking for a quick tutorial on Python programming, maybe this is the tutorial for you:
 [Python Programming Tutorial](https://github.com/leriomaggio/python-tutorial)